DouglasDDo/Vagrant-Loaded-LAMP/README.md

 It's still a work in progress but it works for the most part.

 #Instructions
+Clone this repo in whichever folder you want to hold your Vagrantfile and project docroot or Laravel folder.

-Open up your preferred command line interface (CLI) in the folder in which you want to keep your Vagrantfile.
+Open up your preferred command line interface (CLI) in the folder you just cloned to.

 Run "./setup.sh" and respond to the prompts.